mblum/nn/README.md

 ### Training the network

 Alternate between computing the quadratic loss of the neural network model and adapting the parameters until the loss converges.
-You can also specify a regularization parameter *lambda*, which adds an additional error for large weights and thereby avoiding overfitting.
+You can also specify a regularization parameter *lambda*, which adds an additional error for large weights and thereby avoids overfitting.

           for (int i = 0; i < max_steps; ++i) {
             err = nn.loss(X, Y, lambda);